Diego Torre: Operatic career

-In 2007, at age 27, Torre won third place in the Neue Stimmen (New Voices) opera competition organized by the Bertelsmann Foundation in Gütersloh, Germany.
-He sang an aria from Un Ballo in Maschera (A dance of masks) by Verdi.
+In 2007, at age 27, Torre won third place in the Neue Stimmen opera competition organized by the Bertelsmann Foundation in Gütersloh, Germany.
+He sang an aria from Un Ballo in Maschera by Giuseppe Verdi.

 In 2009, Torre represented Rodolfo in La bohème at Filene Center of Wolf Trap (Virginia).
 The atmosphere in the internet cafes of the 21st century, with laptops and digital sets, gathered musicians from the National Symphony Orchestra, choirs of the Choral Arts Society and the Choir of Children of the Choral Society of Alexandria.
 The Washington Times review was: “As Rodolfo, tenor Diego Torre was simply smashing.
 Built like a beer-loving construction worker you’d see at a local watering hole, Mr. Torre hardly seemed a conventional romantic lead.
 Yet most guys in the audience could easily identify with this everyman.
 His passion was real, his heartbreak was immense, and his commanding, gloriously sculpted instrument makes him an up-and-coming talent to be watched.”

 During the 2009/2010 season he performed at the Metropolitan Opera House in New York, playing the Messenger in Aida and Federico in Stiffelio.
 And he continued his work as a tenor in other opera houses.
-He was the fisherman Masaniello in La muette de Portici (Dessau Opera), Edgardo in Lucia di Lammermoor (Opera Festival of Savonlinna, Finland), and was the cover of Plácido Domingo in the main role of Il Postino in Los Angeles Opera.
+He was the fisherman Masaniello in La muette de Portici, Edgardo in Lucia di Lammermoor m, and was the cover of Plácido Domingo in the main role of Il Postino in Los Angeles Opera.

-The 2009/10 season led him to the main world opera theatres, playing the most prominent roles of the classical repertoire and making himself known at the highest levels of the profession.

 While Torre was in New York, Lyndon Terracini, the Director of the Australian Opera, offered him a 22 performance run of La Bohème at the Australian Opera.
 He accepted a position as a Resident Tenor there.
 On Australia Day 2016 (26 Jan), he sang the national anthem to the Prime Minister, Malcolm Turnbull, during the official memorial ceremony.
 He was one of 27 people from 13 countries becoming an Australian citizen.

-His performing abilities and voice power allowed him to be member of an exclusive club.
-He is one of the few tenors who can double and represent on the same night Turiddu in Cavalleria Rusticana and Canio in Pagliacci.